 The format for the show, which was entitled Musical Improv Spectacular and opened the Boom Chicago Comedy Festival, went like this.
 Corstius would stand at the centre of the stage and recount a story about her time living in America.
 She would tell these stories simply and casually, without dramatisation.
 Naturally witty, she felt no need to exaggerate what she had to say, to nudge the stories in the direction of a punchline.
 I enjoyed this part of the show, listening to Corstius, more than any other.
 Then the improv began.

 Already we have run into a problem: the word ‘improv’.
 It was obvious to me (and, I hope, the rest of the audience) that the sketches unfolding before us were about as improvisational in their content as the State Opening of Parliament.
 Had they been funny, this probably wouldn’t have been a problem.
 But the sketches weren’t funny: or not to me, anyway.
 For reasons of fairness, I should include the detail that there were plenty of people in the room who didn’t share my opinion, and frequently erupted into wild laughter at what was being acted out on the stage.

-Much of the humour of the sketches derived from the identification of national stereotypes.
-For example: Dutch people are brusque to the point of coming across as insulting, Americans are fat and obsessed with lawsuits.
-I take the position that there is absolutely nothing wrong with making these kind of jokes (if the comedian is talented enough, valuable material can be found in the most moribund of subjects); my objection to them in last night’s show was the way in which they were executed.
-There was no depth involved.
+I believe that there is nothing wrong with making this kind of joke (if the comedian is talented enough, material can be extracted from the most moribund of subjects).
+My objection to it in last night’s show was purely technical.
+I thought it was lazy writing.
 Once the stereotype had been identified, the sketch immediately moved on – the joke was finished.
+Leaving the theatre, I found myself regretting that this commitment to brevity had not also been applied to the show’s length.
 Jacob John Shale 8th July 2022